JAHealey1/Opt1-Releases/README.md

 # Opt1

-Opt1 is a free macOS helper for *RuneScape* clue scrolls.
-Drop a clue scroll on screen, hit the hotkey, and Opt1 reads it, matches it against the wiki corpus, and renders the answer as a draggable overlay above your game window.
+Opt1 is a free macOS helper for *RuneScape 3* clue scrolls.
+Open a clue scroll on screen, hit the hotkey, and Opt1 reads it, matches it against the wiki corpus, and renders the answer as a draggable overlay above your game window.
-It also covers the Celtic Knot, sliding-puzzle, lockbox, and towers sub-puzzles, and overlays teleport sprites on the world map.
+It also solves Celtic Knots, Slide Puzzles, lockbox's, and towers puzzles.

-This repository hosts the **release binaries**, the **Sparkle update feed**, and the **release notes**.
-The source code is closed.

-## Free distribution

-- **No ads.** No banners, no interstitials.
-- **No monetisation.** No paid tier, no donations-to-unlock, no in-app purchases, no telemetry sold to third parties.
-- **No automation.** Opt1 reads pixels from the screen and draws an overlay.
-  It never moves your mouse, presses keys, or sends input to the game client.

 ## System requirements

 - macOS 14.0 (Sonoma) or newer
-- Apple Silicon or Intel Mac (universal binary)
+- Apple Silicon or Intel Mac (universal binary) (untested on Intel but should work)
-- *RuneScape* running in a window (full-screen works too — Opt1 reads any visible RS window)

 ## Install